-Q. New Accounting Pronouncements
+P. New Accounting Pronouncements

 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 The core principal of this ASU is that a lessee should recognize an asset and a liability for all leases.
 Lessees should recognize a liability to make lease payments (the lease liability) and a right-of-use asset representing their right to use the underlying asset for the lease term.
-The amendments in this update are effective for fiscal years beginning after December 15, 2018, with early adoption permitted.
+The amendments in this update have been extended to fiscal years beginning after December 15, 2019, with early adoption permitted.
 Management is in the process of evaluating the impact of this standard on its operations.

-R. Re-Designation of Net Assets
+Q. Re-Designation of Net Assets